“You say poushti like it's a bad thing”

 The main Cyprus Pride 2023 will take place on Saturday 27th May 2023.
 The Pride Festival will take place on 17-27 May 2023.

 There are in fact two that take place:

-1. Northern part of Nicosia: takes place on the Turkish occupied side of Nicosia in May to coincide with the International Day Against Homophobia, Transphobia, Biphobia (IDAHTB).
+1. Northern part of Nicosia: takes place on the Turkish-occupied side of Nicosia in May to coincide with the International Day Against Homophobia, Transphobia, and Biphobia (IDAHTB).

 2. Southern part of Nicosia: takes place in June on the Greek-Cypriot side of Nicosia at the Municipal Garden.

-Both events are beautifully organised by “Accept-LGBT Cyprus”, who don’t discriminate between Turk or Greek, and incorporate both in their rainbow logo.
-For the most up to date information, check their Facebook page and the events section on their website.
+Both events are beautifully organized by “Accept-LGBT Cyprus”, which doesn't discriminate between Turk or Greek and incorporates both in its rainbow logo.
+For the most up-to-date information, check out the Accept website.

 Misterb&b is the Airbnb equivalent for the LGBTQ community.
 Unlike on Airbnb, you know your host is gay, voiding any nasty surprises when you check-in.
 It is also a great way to meet gay locals and discover the underground gay scene.
 Click below to get 10 € (or $10) off our first booking.

 For more inspiration:

 - Find out the biggest and best gay pride events in the world